pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 }
 ~~~

-At this point the Razor engine has all the data and markup it needs to render the page.
+At this point, the Razor engine has all the data and markup it needs to render the page.
 The **Customer/Edit** view can be used by the user.

 #### AddressTypePartial POST method